 A ticket Heraklion-Matala is €6 – €9 and the journey takes 2h 27m

-As you can see, you will need to travel with the Heraklion-Moires bus if you travel on Sunday, because there’s no direct bus to Matala on that day of the week.
+As you can see, you will need to travel by the Heraklion-Moires bus if you travel on Sunday, because there’s no direct bus to Matala on that day of the week.

 Getting from Moires to Matala by Bus